Luigi (character): Other media

-Luigi made his animated debut in the 1986 film Super Mario Bros.: The Great Mission to Save Princess Peach!.
-In the film, where he was voiced by Yū Mizushima, he was not yet given a consistent color scheme, sporting a yellow shirt and a blue hat and overalls.
-In the film, Luigi was a greedy character, and even left Mario at one point to look for coins.
-He was also a little more serious, but less courageous, than his brother Mario, who constantly daydreamed about Princess Peach.

-Luigi later made an appearance in the third of a trilogy of OVA's entitled Amada Anime Series: Super Mario Bros. released in 1989, in which the Mario characters acted out the story of Snow White.
+Luigi made an appearance in the 1986 film Super Mario Bros.: The Great Mission to Rescue Princess Peach! in which he was voiced by Yū Mizushima.
+He was not given his consistent color scheme, sporting a yellow shirt with a blue hat, and overalls.
+In the film, Luigi is a greedy character and even leaves Mario at one point to look for coins.
+He was also a little more serious, but less courageous than his brother Mario, who constantly daydreamed about Princess Peach.
+Luigi later made an appearance in the OVA Amada Anime Series: Super Mario Bros. released in 1989, in which the Mario characters portrayed in the story of Snow White.
 He appears at the end of the video to save Mario and Peach from the Wicked Queen, portrayed by Koopa.

 Luigi regularly appeared in The Super Mario Bros.
 Super Show!, airing from 1989 to 1990, which cast Danny Wells as both his live-action portrayal and voice.
 Like his brother, Luigi's voice actor changed in later cartoons, in his case to Tony Rosato.
-Even though he was not the starring character in the show, Luigi appeared in all 91 episodes of the three DiC Mario cartoons, in one of which his brother himself did not appear ("Life's Ruff" from The Adventures of Super Mario Bros.
+Even though he was not the starring character in the show, Luigi appeared in all 91 episodes of the three DiC Mario television animated series, in one of which his brother himself did not appear ("Life's Ruff" from The Adventures of Super Mario Bros.
 3).